aminoa/blog/content/posts/open-source/index.md

 - 1969: Ken Thompson and Dennis Ritchie begin developing Unix to replace Multics
 - 1973: Unix is rewritten in the C programming language
 - 1978: First release of BSD, a Unix alternative
+- 1981: Symbolics hires members from the MIT AI Lab, decline of FS movement

 The GNU Era:

 - 1983: Richard Stallman launches the GNU project
 - 1984: X Window development starts (graphical backend)
 - 1985: Release of Emacs, the first GNU project
+- 1985: Stallman starts the Free Software Foundation
 - 1989: Launch of GPLv1 license
 - 1990: Tim Berners-Lee created the World Wide Web
 - 1991: Linus Torvalds starts the Linux Kernel